CommerceExperts/searchhub-docs/docs/smartsuggest/setup.rst

     .. tab:: Java Integration

-        The basic smartSuggest library is part of the Open-Commerce-Search stack, therefor the dependency is ``de.cxp.ocs::smartsuggest-lib``.
-        In order to load the searchHub data, our ``searchhub-suggest-data-provider`` must be added to the classpath as well.
-        All related components can be pulled as a maven dependency from `our repository <https://nexus.commerce-experts.com/content/repositories/searchhub-external/>`_
+        The smartSuggest library comes as a single dependency from `our repository <https://nexus.commerce-experts.com/content/repositories/searchhub-external/>`_
+        It contains several transitive dependencies that can all be loaded from the same repository, most also from public repositories like maven-central.

         .. code-block:: XML